AusClimateService/npcp/reports/phase1/phase1_report.md

 for all GCM/RCM combinations (Figure 1a,b; e.g. Figure 3f).
 Biases in the RCM output were also greatly reduced (but not completely eliminated) on the cross-validation task.
-The MBCn method was again the worst performing on cross-validation, but unlike for the calibration task it did reduce the RCM bias (Figure 2a,b; e.g. Figure 4i).
+The MBCn method was again the worst-performing on cross-validation, but unlike for the calibration task it did reduce the RCM bias (Figure 2a,b; e.g. Figure 4i).
 The residual bias after applying the ECDFm and QDC methods to RCM and GCM outputs was very similar (e.g. Figures 3b,d and 4b,c,e,g).